Representation theorems for actual and alpha powers over two-agent general concurrent game frames: Representing actual powers for two-agent frames

+Throughout this section, we assume that \(\FAG=\{a,b\}\).
+Thus all coalitions mentioned below are coalitions of this fixed two-agent set.
+The four actual representativeness conditions are later reconsidered over arbitrary finite agent sets in Section~\ref{sec:weak-finite-agent-pac-representativeness-not-sufficient-pac-representability}.

 In this section, we proceed as follows.
 First, we define eight classes of $\PAC$-representative actual neighborhood frames.
 Second, we establish several basic facts about them.
-Third, under the assumption that there are exactly two agents, we show that each of the eight classes of general concurrent game frames introduced in the previous section is $\PAC$-representable by the corresponding class of $\PAC$-representative actual neighborhood frames.
+Third, we show that each of the eight classes of general concurrent game frames introduced in the previous section is $\PAC$-representable by the corresponding class of $\PAC$-representative actual neighborhood frames.
 The representability result has two directions: \emph{havingness} and \emph{enoughness}.